 What is Demand Side Management?

-- Improve the building envelope to keep more warm air in the home. - Increasing the energy efficiency of equipment and appliances used in the home. - Reduce energy consumption through a combination of changing the way occupants' use the building (e.g. turning off the television when not in the room).
+- Improve the building envelope to keep more warm air in the home.

+- Reduce energy consumption

+through a combination of changing

+the way occupants' use the building

+(e.g. turning off the television when

+not in the room), and;